voxpupuli/container-semantic-release/README.md

 ## Introduction

 This container can be used to create project releases.
-It encapsulates semantic-release and all necessary plugins.
+It encapsulates [semantic-release](https://semantic-release.gitbook.io/semantic-release) and all necessary plugins.
+See [package.json](package.json) for details.
+This is a npm application running in an alpine container.

 ## Usage